hmil/ng-vacuum/docs/docs/api-reference.md

 ### `getShallow<T>(component: Type<T>, module: Type<any> | ModuleWithProviders): Shallow<T>`

-Configures and return a Shallow renderer (TODO link).
+Configures and return a [Shallow renderer](https://getsaf.github.io/shallow-render/#shallow-class).

 Use this method if you would like to further customize the renderer.
 In most cases, `renderComponent` should be used instead.